14 Top-Rated Attractions & Things to Do in Bellevue, WA

 Official site: http://www.bellevueziptour.com/

-The mighty Mount Rainier can be seen from Bellevue on clear days.
-The massive national park surrounding this iconic mountain of Washington is accessible from the city with a 60-mile drive.
+The mighty Mount Rainier can easily be seen from Bellevue on clear days.
+And the massive national park surrounding this iconic mountain of Washington is accessible from the city with a 60-mile drive.
 The park is a great place to visit for a day trip, and the many campgrounds at Mount Rainier National Park also facilitate memorable overnight adventures.

 Mount Rainier National Park features waterfalls, mountain meadows, and stunning hiking trails.
 The Northwest Carbon River Entrance is the closest to Bellevue, though the Southwest Nisqually Entrance tends to be the more popular route.
-Accessible with a two-hour drive, the Nisqually entrance features more amenities, like a visitor center, and is open throughout the year.
+The Nisqually entrance of the park is accessible with a two-hour drive, and features more amenities, like a visitor center, and is open throughout the year.

 Official site: https://www.nps.gov/mora/index.htm